 Vignesh, based in Dallas, Texas, is a queer South Asian and also a first generation Indian immigrant.
 More of his writings may be viewed on his Instagram page @writeupbyviggy

 Vikram is a journalist who grew up in Chennai and currently makes Mumbai his home.
 He is among the founder-organizers of the Gay Bombay collective.

 Vinay Chandran is a peer counsellor with the SAHAYA Helpline, and Executive Director, with Swabhava LGBTQIA+ support services in Bengaluru.

 Vinodhan lives and works in Madras, India.
 He takes both an academic as well as an activist interest in questions of gender, sexuality, selfhood and mental health.
 He identifies as queer, not only in the sense of being non-heteronormative, but also in the implication of being different and wonderful, even weird, and hence "Vinodhan," which embraces the popular Tamil use of the word.

 Vishnu is an eternal laid-back traveler.
 He believes that being joyful is his first duty.
 Loves literature, movies, theater, dogs, aquarium, cricket, tennis, photography and good food.
 He likes to spend his time in mountains, especially in Himalayas and enjoys both kinds of bird watching :) Passionate about wildlife conservation and improving educational climate in India.

-Vyjayanti Mogli is transgendered, a Learning and Development professional, and a pro-bono board member of Wajood Society in Hyderabad.
+Vyjayanti Mogli is a transgender woman, Learning and Development professional, and activist in Hyderabad.
 She has intervened in the honourable Supreme Court of India Koushal case through her affidavit highlighting medical abuse through reparative therapy and how recriminalisation encourages such unscientific and unethical medical practices.